divyasripadham/pg-insurance/README.md

 Design Decisions |
 ------------ |
-1. Person: Holds the information of the person for whom the policy price is to be estimated.
+* Person model: Holds the information of the person for whom the policy price is to be estimated.

 ```
 class Person < ActiveRecord::Base
   has_many :estimates